kanbanyte/sepb/ai/src/scripts/README.md

 ## dataset_balancer.py
 <!-- TOC ignore:true -->
 ### Purpose
-Robowflow asks for training/test/validation ratio which is invalid after the augmentation process because the training set size is increased by a factor (2 or 3 when using a free tier).
+Robowflow asks for training/test/validation ratio, which is invalid after the augmentation process because the training set size is increased by a factor (2 or 3 when using a free tier).
 This script calculates the amount of images used for training, testing and validation accounting for extra images from the augmentation process.

 <!-- TOC ignore:true -->